-2.3 Restrictions on Visitors
+2.4 Business Visitors

-Visitors (ie, foreigners who do not hold a Swiss work or residence permit) must have a valid passport or ID, as applicable, and in certain cases also a valid Schengen area visa to enter Switzerland.
+Business visitors (ie, foreigners who do not hold a Swiss work or residence permit) must have a valid passport or ID, as applicable, and in certain cases also a valid Schengen area visa to enter Switzerland.
 In addition, visitors must not stay in the Schengen area (which includes Switzerland) for more than 90 days in any 180-day period.